wavefrontHQ/help/log_browser.md

 ## What is Log Browser

-Search and filter logs to find the root cause of the issues you run into.
+Search and filter logs to find the root cause of critical issues.

-Tanzu Observability retains logs for 7, 14, or 30 days, based on your settings.
+Tanzu Observability retains logs for 7, 15, or 30 days, based on your settings.
 To keep log data for longer, [contact technical support](https://help.wavefront.com/hc/en-us).

 **Step 1: Send Logs**